JensRavens/jensravens.github.io/_posts/2020-7-7-e2e-encryption-with-rails.md

 }
 ```

 And we’re done: with a click on the generate button, PGP will create a key pair and fill it into the text fields.
-When submitting the form, the client side will persist the private key in `localStorage` while the server will add the public key to the user’s record (just keep in mind the `form_with` will always use rails ujs for form submission, so this form is an AJAX request).
+When submitting the form, the client side will persist the private key in `localStorage` while the server will add the public key to the user’s record (just keep in mind the `form_with` will always use rails UJS for form submission, so this form is an AJAX request).
 Now that we have keys, let’s send some messages!

 ## Sending Encrypted Data